 Do: Engage with qualified candidates immediately!

-Engaging with candidates earlier and often is crucial to keep them on board and build that personal connection that is meaningful in their decision-making.
+Engaging with job candidates early and often is crucial to keep them on board and build that personal connection that is meaningful in their decision-making process.
 Encourage job seekers by communicating openly about your interest in learning more about their background and initial impressions.
-Once someone has applied, that is usually the start of their candidate experience so it’s important to make a strong first impression.
+Once someone has applied, that is usually the start of their candidate experience, so it’s important to make a strong first impression.
 This is a great way to stand apart from competitors and begin building trust.

-In this industry, we see so many job descriptions that, if you removed the company name, could be anywhere!
-Try to be descriptive and specific in your job descriptions so that candidates and recruiters are poised to find you the special, qualified candidates with the right background and mix of skills you're seeking for an open IT opportunity.
+In the IT industry, we see so many job descriptions that, if you removed the company name, could be anywhere!
+Try to be descriptive and specific in your job descriptions so that candidates and recruiters are poised to find you the specialized, qualified candidates with the right background and mix of skills you're seeking for an open IT opportunity.

 Do: Share specific job summaries!

-Being specific about exactly “who” and “what” you are looking for can help narrow the job search and hopefully cut down the time that you’re sifting through irrelevant resumes.
-Think about the role’s day to day activities, who they will be reporting to, how big the team is, what project(s) they’ll be taking on, what specific technologies do they need experience in, and what are your absolute “must-haves” or just “nice to haves”.
-Bundling up all the major details into a job description can attract the right candidates.
-Or, if you’re working with a recruiting partner, it can help refine the search to qualified candidates.
+Being specific about exactly "who" and "what" you are looking for can help narrow the job search and hopefully reduce the time you're sifting through irrelevant resumes.
+Think about the role's day-to-day activities, who they will be reporting to, how big the team is, what project(s) they'll be taking on, what specific technologies they need experience in, and what are your absolute "must-haves" or just "nice to haves."
+Bundling up all the significant details into a job description can attract the right candidates.
+Or, if you're working with a recruiting partner, it can help refine the search for qualified candidates.

 Don’t: Be unorganized with the interview process